A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

 Fig.~\ref{fig:resabs}c illustrates how we can understand this phenomenon.
 When light of intensity $I_0$ and wavenumber $\tilde\nu_0$ is incident on the input cavity mirror, a fraction $R$ of that light is immediately reflected, while the remaining fraction $1-R$ is transmitted into the cavity.
-The intensity of this transmitted beam decays exponentially as $e^{-\alpha(\tilde\nu_0) z}$ as it travels along the longitudinal cavity axis.
-As $\alpha(\tilde\nu_0)$ must be large to facilitate strong coupling, only a very small intensity of light survives to reach the back mirror of the cavity.
-As a result, minimal light is reflected from the back cavity mirror, so the intracavity wave interference depicted in Fig.~\ref{fig:cavity} cannot occur.
+The intensity of this transmitted beam decays exponentially with $e^{-\alpha(\tilde\nu_0) z}$ as it travels along the longitudinal cavity axis.
+As $\alpha(\tilde\nu_0)$ must be large to facilitate strong coupling, only a very small intensity of light survives to reach the back cavity mirror.
+As a result, minimal light is reflected from the back mirror, so the intracavity wave interference depicted in Fig.~\ref{fig:cavity} cannot occur.
 We can therefore neglect partial reflections and trace only the first pass of light through the structure: $I_T(\tilde\nu_0)/I_0$ tends towards zero as no light makes it to the back mirror; $I_R(\tilde\nu_0)/I_0$ tends towards $R$, deriving only from the first bounce of incident light off the input mirror; and the $1-R$ fraction of light initially transmitted past the input mirror is entirely absorbed in its first pass through the cavity, so $I_A(\tilde\nu_0)/I_0$ tends towards $1-R$.

-We have now motivated how strongly-coupled molecules can directly absorb a fraction $1-R$ of incident light at the free-space band center $\tilde\nu_0$.
-This phenomenon has been seen experimentally, particularly along the excitation axis in two-dimensional spectra of strongly coupled systems.\cite{xiang18} Absorption of light at $\tilde\nu_0$ is sometimes ascribed to a signature of the dark states which arise in the cQED description.
-The TC model introduces dark states as delocalized molecular excitations which gain slight photonic character only in the presence of disorder.\cite{Botzung2020} We are now in a position to motivate a classical analog for these dark states.
-In the FP picture, the dark states represent the ensemble of intracavity molecules which are ``protected'' from incident light by the reflectivity of the input cavity mirror.
-These molecules are not perfectly dark because the cavity mirrors are not perfectly reflective; in the limit that $R\rightarrow 1$, the system would indeed absorb no light at $\tilde\nu_0$.
+We have now motivated how strongly-coupled molecules directly absorb a fraction $1-R$ of incident light at the free-space band center $\tilde\nu_0$.
+This phenomenon has been observed experimentally, particularly along the excitation axis in two-dimensional spectra of strongly coupled systems.\cite{xiang18} Absorption of light at $\tilde\nu_0$ is sometimes ascribed to a signature of the dark states which arise in the collective cQED description as delocalized molecular excitations that gain slight photonic character only in the presence of disorder.\cite{Botzung2020} We are now in a position to motivate a classical analog for these dark states.
+In the FP picture, the dark states represent the ensemble of intracavity molecules which are ``protected'' from incident light by the input cavity mirror.
+These molecules are not perfectly dark because the input cavity mirror is not perfectly reflective; in the limit that $R\rightarrow 1$, the system would indeed absorb no light at $\tilde\nu_0$.